Cosmological Backgrounds of Gravitational Waves: Cosmological (ergo stochastic) gravitational wave backgrounds

 \section{Cosmological (ergo stochastic) gravitational wave backgrounds}

 In this section we introduce general aspects of cosmological backgrounds of GWs.
-We review the reasons why a GWs from cosmological sources are expected to have a stochastic character, and following we detail how to characterize the spectrum of a stochastic GW background (sub-sections~\ref{sec:stochback1} and \ref{sec:stochback2}).
+We review the reasons why GW backgrounds generated by cosmological sources are expected to have a stochastic character (sub-section~\ref{sec:stochback1}), and we detail how to characterize the spectrum of such stochastic backgrounds of GWs (sub-section~\ref{sec:stochback2}).
 Furthermore, we discuss the evolution of a cosmological background from the time of its production until the present epoch, as it redshifts with the expansion of the universe (sub-section~\ref{redshift}).
 Finally, we present a derivation of the GW spectrum by a generic stochastic source (sub-section~\ref{sec:spectrum_generic}).